mrismanaziz/Reforestation/README.md

-## What do you call an elephant that doesn’t matter?
-An irrelephant.
+## I used to work for an origami company but they folded.